 No one leader is going to be comfortable with each of these stages.
 If you’re the type of person who excels at building consensus and creating team harmony, you might not love dealing with accountability and conflict.
 If you’re great at seeing the big picture, you might not always consider all the necessary details to get started.
 If you are a detailed planner, letting go so the team can perform independently might make you nervous.
 You’re human; some things are going to be harder than others.
 If they weren’t, you wouldn’t need a team – you’d need clones!

 Knowing your own strengths and weaknesses can help you move through these team building steps.
 Just because something isn’t easy for you, doesn’t mean you can’t do it.
 Omnia can help!
 We have Leadership Reports designed specifically for helping you leverage your strengths and minimize challenge areas for you personally.
 We can help you understand the specific needs of each of your team members, with the (professional development reports?
 Or is there a better option?)
-If you want to take a deeper dive into how your team can excel in the long run, we offer Team Development Reports.
+If you want to take a deeper dive into how your team can excel in the long run, we offer Professional Development Reports.
 These reports analyze the behavioral traits of each team member and compare how they communicate and work together as well as how you, as a leader, can leverage strengths and mitigate difficulties.

 When you put all these pieces together, you will build a successfully performing team.
 You can do it, and your Omnia Client Success team is on hand to help!